carpentries/instructor-training/08-performance.md

 Putting work under a microscope in order to improve it is commonplace in sports and music.
-A professional musician, for example, will dissect half a dozen different recordings of "Body and Soul" or "Yesterday" before performing it.
+A professional musician, for example, will dissect half a dozen different recordings of "Body and Soul" or "Smells Like Teen Spirit" before performing it.
 They would also expect to get feedback from fellow musicians during practice and after performances.
 Many other disciplines work this way too: the Japanese drew inspiration from [Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming)'s ideas